 This page serves as an overview to selected collection development policies and procedures of greatest interest to RSU Library users.
-If you have questions regarding the full collection development policies and procedures, contact Michelle Owens, Collection Development Librarian.
+If you have questions regarding the full collection development policies and procedures, contact the Collection Development Librarian or the Library Director.

 Gifts of materials and funds are accepted, with the understanding that the library may add them to the collection at its discretion or dispose of them if they do not meet the standards for selection.

 RSU Libraries is mindful of the significant resources required for handling, processing, cataloging, preserving, storing and making donated materials available to library users.
 Donation materials must meet the Library’s selection criteria, collection policies and be reviewed by the Collection Development Librarian.

 Potential donors should supply the following in order for items to be considered: